MSushiendar2006/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 3.Separate the dataset into features (X) and labels (Y).
 4.Split the data into training and testing sets using train_test_split.
 5.Train the linear regression model on the training data and predict test data outcomes.
+6.Plot the Scatter Plot.
-6.Visualize the results and calculate performance metrics (MSE, MAE, RMSE) for models performance.
+7.Visualize the results and calculate performance metrics (MSE, MAE, RMSE) for models performance.
 ```
 ## Program:
 ```